-- Plan your visit: use the zoom button in the bottom left and click around on the map below to see who’s coming to the market this week, what they are bringing and make your shopping list!
+- Plan your visit: review the vendor list and use the zoom button in the bottom left and click around on the map below to see who’s coming to the market this week!

 Getting to Arsenal Park

 Bike: We encourage you to ride to the market!
-We have bike racks available near the 40th street entrance.
+We have bike racks available near the 40th St. entrances at the flagpole and at the canon.
 If you don’t have your own bike, there is a HealthyRide station located at the corner of 39th & Penn Ave at the southwest corner of Arsenal Park.

-Walk: If you’re coming to the market on foot, don’t forget to come to one of the two market entrances, on 40th Street near the flag pole or on the mid-market path near the playgrounds (volunteers will be on site to direct you!).
+Walk: If you’re coming to the market on foot, don’t forget to come to one of the three market entrances: 40th St. near the flagpole, 40th St. near the canon, or on the mid-market path near the playgrounds (volunteers will be on site to direct you!).

 Arriving at the Market

-- Please proceed to one of the three designated market entrances: on 40th street by the flagpole, near the north end of the park or near the playgrounds (see map above for more details).
+- Please proceed to one of the three designated market entrances: on 40th St. by the flagpole, 40th St. entrance by the canon, or near the playgrounds (see map above for more details).